Fireball (Pitbull song)

 "Fireball" is a song by American rapper Pitbull, featuring vocals from American singer John Ryan.
 It was released on July 23, 2014 as the second release from Pitbull's eighth studio album, Globalization (2014).

 Music video

-According to Variety, the music video for the song includes a "digital mashup" with internet stars Jenna Marbles (who has a large following on her YouTube comedy channel and hosts the YouTube 15 weekly program on Sirius XM, who had previously made a parody impression video of Pitbull), Bart Baker (creator behind popular music parodies, including one of Pitbull), and Brittany Furlan (the most followed female video star on Vine before Vine shut down).
+According to Variety, the music video for the song includes a "digital mashup" with internet stars Jenna Marbles (who has a large following on her YouTube comedy channel and hosts the YouTube 15 weekly program on SiriusXM, who had previously made a parody impression video of Pitbull), Bart Baker (creator behind popular music parodies, including one of Pitbull), and Brittany Furlan (the most followed female video star on Vine before Vine shut down).
 All three appear in the "Fireball" official video.
 Pitbull's collaboration with Marbles, Baker, and Furlan was brokered by Endemol Beyond USA.